Applied Mechanics Reviews

 Applied Mechanics Reviews is a bimonthly peer-reviewed scientific journal established in 1948 by The American Society of Mechanical Engineers.
-The editor-in-chief is Harry Dankowicz (University of Illinois Urbana-Champaign).
+The editor-in-chief is Yonggang Huang.

 Abstracting and indexing

 The journal is abstracted and indexed in Science Citation Index, Current Contents/Engineering, Computing & Technology, Chemical Abstracts Service, and Scopus.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 7.281.
+According to the Journal Citation Reports, the journal had a 2020 impact factor of 7.281, released in 2021 (the year Yonggang Huang was interviewed for its Editor-in-Chief position).
+Its 2025 impact factor reached 19.1, released in 2026.